catmcgee/catmcgee/README.md

 I care about building a digital world based on the principles of our irl world.
 Ownership, community, social consequence, privacy, and trust.
 Follow my journey on 🐦 [Twitter/X](https://www.twitter.com/catmcgee/).

 #### NOW
-- Developer Relations Engineer at Solana Foundation, focused on privacy and improving agent devex
+- Developer Relations Engineer at Solana Foundation, focused on privacy and devex
 - Interested in AI, privacy, cryptography, and anything making technology more humane

 #### PREVIOUSLY